 Circumstances could not have been less auspicious for the first performance of Beethoven’s opera Leonore at the Theater an der Wien, where he was composer in (literal) residence.
 Following Napoleon’s first invasion of Vienna, most of the likely audience had fled the city, so the premiere was attended by French soldiers and a handful of other observers.
 The response was not enthusiastic.

 In the following days, some of Beethoven’s friends pleaded with him to revise the work, with Prince Lichnowsky’s mother even going down on bended knee to persuade him.
 Eventually, he agreed.
 A run of this revised version in 1806 ended abruptly, though, when Beethoven became convinced the theatre was swindling him, and he snatched back the score.
 The opera didn’t reach its final form, now retitled Fidelio, until 1814.

-Falling out with a royal patron
+October 1806: falling out with a royal patron

 Despite his financial dependence on princely patrons, Beethoven took exception at being asked to perform at their social functions.
 Towards the end of a stay at Prince Lichnowsky’s country palace in Silesia, his host tried to force him to perform to a social gathering, possibly including French military personnel.
 Beethoven stormed out, walked for hours in the pouring rain and did not go back.

 He had with him the manuscript of the Appassionata Sonata (which still bears the water stains).
 ‘There are many princes; there is only one Beethoven,’ he later wrote.
 Their relationship never mended – but later Lichnowsky would often go to sit outside Beethoven's apartment door unobserved, listening to him at work.

 February 1807: a composer’s overtures are rejected